All nymphs

 Arethusa

 Arethusa is a nymph transformed into a spring, especially associated with Ortygia near Syracuse.
-Her myth links pursuit, water, and underground passage.
+Her myth links pursuit, water, and underground passage — one of the great stories of escape through metamorphosis.

 Arethusa as a freshwater nymph beside a dark spring, with rippling silver water and Sicilian stone.